divblox-group/php-container-development/README.md

 You can then listen for debug connections on VSCode or PhpStorm on port `9003`.

-### Redis Insight
+## Redis Insight

 Included in the services is an instance of [Redis Insight](https://redis.io/docs/connect/insight/) which can be used to view and test the Redis data store.

-This can be accessed locally at [https://redisinsight.mobility.local/](https://redisinsight.mobility.local/).
+This can be accessed locally at [https://redisinsight.dxgroup.local/](https://redisinsight.dxgroup.local/) or [http://localhost:5540](http://localhost:5540).

-You can get the connection details from the relevant .env files.
+You can get the connection details from the relevant environment files.
+The defaults are:`host:redis password:123`

 Any setup will persist on restart unless the volume (`redisinsight_data`) is removed.

-### PHPUnit Tests
+## PHPUnit Tests

 Included is a `sdev_run_tests.sh` bash script that will run the [PHPUnit](https://phpunit.de/) tests for the modules where it is defined.
 You can modify the array in the script if you want to reduce the scope.